Search

 The Christmas Tree

-The origins of the Christmas tree are found in the medieval mystery plays that depicted the tree of paradise and the Christmas…
+The origins of the Christmas tree are traced to both medieval mystery plays and to an eighth-century saint.
+The plays depicted…

 Lectio divina is a form of meditation rooted in liturgical celebration that dates back to early monastic communities.
 It was a method practiced by…